 That was the headline that ran the largest information portals in the world.
 It's because?
 Because both in eSports and in physical skills, the harasser has a face, name, address and many people at his side.
 The Santos football club suffered the first casualty after the signing of striker Robinho, 36, convicted of rape in Italy.
 Orthopride, an orthodontic company, has broken an advertising contract with the Baixada Santista club, which it has sponsored since 2018.
 In addition to this company, seven others took a stand against hiring the player.

 In an exclusive interview with UOL, in which he spoke for about 40 minutes, the player Robinho, sentenced to 9 years in prison by the Italian Justice for sexual violence, stated that “unfortunately, there is the feminist movement”.
 The attacker also reaffirmed that he is innocent, and that he did nothing with the woman without her consent.
 This was the first interview Robinho gave about his sentencing sentence.

-In general, cases like this one from the Ubisoft company or the controversy involving the hiring of the player Robinho alert us about how we need to have a more inclusive culture and that sexism, sexism, and other problematic attitudes cannot be naturalized issues by companies and society.
-It is not enough to have female representatives, we need people and companies that think about social responsibilities towards citizens so that this type of attitude is no longer perpetuated.
-It is not enough to remove the “comrade” or “disconnect” from the company's executive.
-Perhaps most important in this discussion, however, is that companies take responsibility; for the abuse that is perpetuated throughout the industry, for the ruined careers, for all the pain and trauma.
-We need to rethink our attitudes in all areas of our life, whether in the virtual, in the field or at home.
+In general, cases like this one from the company Ubisoft or the controversy involving the hiring of the player Robinho warn us about how we need to have a more inclusive culture and that machismo, sexism, in addition to other problematic attitudes cannot be issues naturalized by companies and the society.
+It is not enough to have female representatives, we need people and companies that think about their social responsibilities towards citizens so that this type of attitude is no longer perpetuated.
+It is not enough to remove the “buddy” or “disconnect” from the company executive.
+Perhaps most important in this discussion, however, is that companies hold themselves accountable; for the abuse that is perpetuated throughout the industry, for the ruined careers, for all the pain and trauma.
+We need to rethink our attitudes in all areas of our lives, whether in virtual, on the field or at home.